Signed in as:

 Innovation: We embrace creativity and forward-thinking to develop new solutions and improve outcomes for the disability community.

-When she’s not using her voice to advocate for the disability community, you can find her hanging out with her family, walking Macey, their poodle or bike riding on the various trails.
+When Tedesco's not using her voice to advocate for the disability community, you can find her hanging out with her family, walking their poodles (Macey & Milo) or bike riding on the various trails around the county.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.